 Expect Anxiety to Remain High

-Just as a good doctor knows how to treat the whole patient, rather than just a condition, financial advisors must be prepared to actively address how their clients feel as well as how they invest.
-Client anxiety has remained high because of things such as political dysfunction, geopolitical tensions, climate change, and now a worldwide pandemic.
+Just as a good doctor knows how to treat the whole patient, rather than just a condition, financial professionals must be prepared to actively address how their clients feel as well as how they invest.
+Client anxiety has remained high because of things such as political dysfunction, climate change, and a pandemic.

-This pattern of events suggests that investor anxiety may remain elevated or even increase.2 Clients who no longer open statement envelopes or emails, ignore phone calls, or choose cash investments are perhaps the most anxiety-ridden, while those who still engage with their advisors or at least open the mail are still in a state of high anxiety.
+This pattern of events suggests that investor anxiety may remain elevated or even increase.1 Clients who no longer open statement envelopes, ignore phone calls, or choose cash investments are perhaps the most anxiety-ridden, while those who still engage with their professionals or at least open the mail are still in a state of high anxiety.

-Financial advisors must acknowledge this continuing fear in the marketplace and seek opportunities to check in with clients to show they care.
-They can help clients and their families cope by developing new narratives and tools to explain market realities to counter negative bias and by offering products that respond to their clients’ needs to balance risk with growth.
+Financial professionals must acknowledge this continuing fear in the marketplace and seek opportunities to check in with clients to show they care.
+They can help clients and their families cope by developing new narratives and tools to explain market realities to counter negative bias, and by offering products that respond to their clients’ needs to balance risk with growth.

 How to Help Clients Manage Their Anxiety

 1Source: MIT AgeLab, 2016.
 The MIT AgeLab is not an affiliate or subsidiary of Hartford Funds.